blahosyl/dinner-party/TESTING.md

 ## Flow testing

-The summarised program flow is repeated here for convenience:
+The summarized program flow is repeated here for convenience:

 - if the user answers `Y` to the initial question: start planning loop
 - if the user answers `N` to the 1st question: end with message